This story has been updated to include comments from Tyson Foods

-Tara Williams is one of the 2,100 workers at the Tyson Foods plant in Camilla.
-Since the COVID-19 pandemic hit, three of her co-workers at the poultry plant have died from the virus.
-“The anxiety is high among employees,” Williams said.
-“We are still scared.”
+In the weeks since the COVID-19 pandemic hit, killing more than 30,000 Americans, three of her co-workers at the poultry plant have died from the virus.

 Suzzette Bradfield has been working in and around poultry plants for more than 30 years selling inspection equipment .
 She said nothing has shaken her more than the possibility of what the coronavirus can do to the industry.

 “When these people start getting sick, they are gonna have to shut plants down to clean them,” said Bradfield, the owner of Southeastern Packaging Equipment Sales, and who works with nearly every poultry plant in Alabama and Georgia.
 “And they have a hard enough time getting workers anyway.”

 More than 654,000 Americans have been diagnosed with the virus that has killed more than 31,000.
 A disproportionate number of those who have died have been black and Latino.

 Those demographics have seeped into the meatpacking industry.

 Several major meat processing plants have had to shut down as workers, mostly black, Latino and immigrants, continue to get sick.